AuditOneCTFs/CTF_challenge_30.6.2023/issuetemplate.md

 The owner may lose fee over multiple trades

 **Description**
-With the assumption that, _coins <= totalCoins, the function calculateFee performs division first and then multiplication.
+With the assumption that, `_coins <= totalCoins`, the function `calculateFee` performs division first and then multiplication.
 This can result in rounding down of the value as solidity behaves in this manner which results in less fee collected for a trade.

 **Recommendations to fix**
 Update the code on Line#22 to perform multiplication first and then division